-10

-$$B{1,y}(t) = A(t)\sin(\rho(t)).$$
+$$B{1,y}(t) = A(t)\sin(\rho(t)), \qquad (2)$$

-(2)

-Where the phase $\rho(t)$ is defined as $\rho(t) = \int_0^t \omega(t') dt'$.
-Rectangular pulses are described by $\omega(t) = 0$ and $A(t) = B_1$ during the pulse, i.e. by a B_1 field with a constant phase and intensity.
-The sidebands of the sinc-shaped excitation profile of rectangular pulses increase the overlap of the observer and pump pulse in DEER, resulting in so called '2+1' artefacts at the end of the DEER trace.
+where the phase $\rho(t)$ is defined as $\rho(t) = \int_0^t \omega(t') dt'$.
+Rectangular pulses are described by $\omega(t) = 0$ and $A(t) = |B_1|$ during the pulse, i.e. by a B_1 field with a constant phase and intensity.
+The sidebands of the sinc-shaped excitation profile of rectangular pulses increase the overlap of the observer and pump pulses in DEER, resulting in so-called "2+1" artefacts at the end of the DEER trace.
 It has recently been shown that those artefacts can be reduced by replacing the rectangular pulses with Gaussian pulses (Teucher and Bordignon, 2018).
-Gaussian pulses also have a frequency function of $\omega(t) = 0$ but an amplitude function:
+Gaussian pulses also have a frequency function of $\omega(t) = 0$ but an amplitude function

-$$A(t) = \exp\left(-\frac{4\ln(2)t^2}{\text{FWHM}^2}\right),\tag{3}$$
+$$A(t) = \exp\left(-\frac{4\ln(2)t^2}{\text{FWHM}^2}\right).$$ (3)

 FWHM describes the full width at half maximum of the pulse in the time domain (Teucher and Bordignon, 2018).
 Here and in the following equations the time axis is defined such that t = 0 lies in the centre of the pulses.
-During a rectangular or Gaussian pulse the magnetisation vector is rotated around the B_1 field with an angle that is independent of the initial orientation of the magnetisation vector.
+During a rectangular or Gaussian pulse the magnetisation vector is rotated around a fixed axis with an angle that is independent of the initial orientation of the magnetisation vector.
 Such pulses are therefore called uniform rotation pulses (Kobzar et al., 2012).
 As rectangular and Gaussian pulses have a fixed frequency, they are also referred to as monochromatic pulses.

 One of the most significant challenges in EPR spectroscopy is the limited excitation bandwidth of rectangular and also Gaussian pulses compared to the width of many EPR spectra.
-In the case of nitroxide-nitroxide DEER, a significant part of the EPR spectrum does neither contribute to observing nor to pumping when using rectangular pulses.
+In the case of nitroxide-nitroxide DEER, a significant part of the EPR spectrum contributes neither to observing nor to pumping when using rectangular pulses.

-Using broadband shaped pulses, the excitation bandwidth can be increased (Doll et al., 2013).
-Broadband shaped pulses distinguish from rectangular and Gaussian pulses mainly in that they do not have a constant frequency, but the frequency is swept over a given range during the pulse, which allows increasing the excitation bandwidth.
-In an accelerated frame, which rotates with the instantaneous excitation frequency of the pulse, the effective field rotates from the +z to the -z direction (Baum et al., 1985; Deschamps et al., 2008; Garwood and DelaBarre, 2001; Kupce and Freeman, 1996).
-Under adiabatic conditions the magnetisation follows the effective field on its way from +z to -z (Baum et al., 1985; Doll et al., 2013a).
+Using broadband-shaped pulses, the excitation bandwidth can be increased (Doll et al., 2013).
+Broadband-shaped pulses differ from rectangular and Gaussian pulses mainly in that they do not have a constant frequency, but the frequency is swept over a given range during the pulse, which allows the excitation bandwidth to be increased.
+In an accelerated frame, which rotates with the instantaneous excitation frequency of the pulse, the effective field rotates from the +zto -z directions (Baum et al., 1985; Deschamps et al., 2008; Garwood and DelaBarre, 2001; Kupče and Freeman, 1996).
+Under adiabatic conditions the magnetisation follows the effective field on its way from +z to -z (Baum et al., 1985; Doll et al., 2013).
 Pulses that induce this kind of spin flip behaviour are called point-to-point rotation pulses.
 This approach allows the generation of pulses that have a large excitation bandwidth and that are, above a certain threshold, more insensitive to the resonator profile than rectangular pulses (Baum et al., 1985).
-Their ability to flip spins from the +z to the -z-axis makes such broadband shaped pulses perfect candidates for the pump pulse in the DEER pulse sequence.
-Their larger excitation profile has the potential to result in a larger modulation depth and therefore a larger sensitivity (Bahrenberg et al., 2017; Doll et al., 2015; Spindler Philipp E. et al., 2013; Tait and Stoll, 2016).
+Their ability to flip spins from the +zto the -z axis makes such broadband-shaped pulses perfect candidates for the pump pulse in the DEER pulse sequence.
+Their larger excitation profile has the potential to result in a larger modulation depth and therefore a larger sensitivity (Bahrenberg et al., 2017; Doll et al., 2015; Spindler et al., 2013; Tait and Stoll, 2016).